-The risk of overheating can be avoided by placing ice cubes in a sealed plastic bag in the aquarium.
+Risk of overheating can be avoided by putting ice cubes in sealed plastic bags and placing them inside in the aquarium.

-To increase oxygen levels you should extract some water with a cup and pour it back in the tank.
-This should be repeated at least once per hour, or as soon as you notice your fish gasp for air.
+To increase oxygen levels use a cup to extract water from the tank and then pour it back into the aquarium.
+Repeat several times making sure an adequate 'splash' is created, assuring good oxygenation.
+Continue at least once per hour, or as soon as you notice your fish gasp for air.

 Lower tank temperatures will not only hold more oxygen, but also slow down the fish's metabolism.

-The most important part of concern during a power outage is the filtration system.
-Remove the biowheels and submerge them in the tank.
+Remove the biowheels (if available) and submerge them in the tank to assure the beneficial bacteria do not dry out.
 Filter media in trickle filters can be placed in a mesh bag and placed in the tank as well, or you can pour water over the media in regular hourly intervals.

 Canister and other closed filters should be disconnected.
 These filters turn anaerobe rather quickly, producing highly toxic substances, which are deadly for the fish.
 One of these substances is hydrogen sulfite which smells like rotten eggs, the other ammonia.
 All filters should be cleaned, before they are restarted.